Ryu0n/DeepDive/README.md

 Each parameters are need a value between 0 and 100.
 They are used to finding similar wines or cluster.

 * top
-This parameter is a number that you want to get.
+This parameter is a number that you want to get the rows. (sort by ScoreCount and AvgScore descending)

 * threshold
 This parameter is between 0 and 5 (`int` or `float`).
 It abandons the rows that has ratings score under threshold from wine dataframe.